How to Iron: A Step-by-Step Guide to Erasing Wrinkles

 To starch or not to starch

 Starch works best on cottons and linens, but because it can cause premature wear in fabric over time, it should only be used to add stiff collars and cuffs for a crisp look.
 “We used to have a customer who starched his boxers, but I’d never want that,” laughs Edelman.
 “Really, starching is a matter of personal preference.”
-Next, learn the other laundry mistakes that might be ruining your clothes.
+Next, read through this helpful guide on how to do laundry the right way.